Loading...

 LimitationImpactMitigation

-Network latency for remote backendsCloud storage backends (S3, Azure Blob) add 50–200ms per operation.
-The slowest backend determines overall pipeline latency.Parallel retrieval minimizes impact.
-Local caching of frequently-accessed shares reduces repeat access latency.
+Network latency for remote backendsCloud backends add 50–200ms per operation.
+Slowest backend determines overall latency.Parallel retrieval minimizes impact.
+Local caching of frequently-accessed shares.
 Use local backends for latency-critical workloads.

-No built-in replicationxStore routes shares to backends but does not replicate within a backend.
-If a backend loses data, the share is gone.Cloud backends (S3, Azure Blob) provide their own replication.
-For local backends, use filesystem-level replication or RAID.
+No built-in replicationxStore routes shares but does not replicate within a backend.
+If a backend loses data, the share is gone.Cloud backends (S3, Azure) provide their own replication.
+For local backends, use filesystem-level RAID.
 2-of-3 configurations provide share-level redundancy.

-No cross-backend consistencyxStore does not guarantee atomic writes across backends.
+No cross-backend atomic writesxStore does not guarantee atomic writes across backends.
 A failure mid-write can leave shares in an inconsistent state.HMAC verification detects incomplete writes.
-Applications should implement write-ahead logging for critical data.
+Implement write-ahead logging for critical data.
 Retrieval fails safely if any share is missing or corrupted.

 Get Started